justxuewei/justxuewei/README.md

 - 🎓 Beijing University of Posts and Telecommunications(2020-2023), MSc in Computer Science
 - 🎓 University of Jinan(2015-2019), BSc in Computer Science
 - 📱 Big Apple fan
-- ⭐️ Gopher, Rustacean
+- ⭐️ Rustacean, Gopher
-- ⭐️ Open source enthusiast: Apache Dubbo PMC, Kata Containers Contributor, GSoC 2022 Mentor, GLCC 2023 Mentor
+- ⭐️ Open source enthusiast: Kata Containers Maintainer, Apache Dubbo PMC, GSoC 2022 Mentor, GLCC 2023 Mentor

 I'm focusing on cloud-native, operating systems, virtualization and middleware.
-As a developer and open-source enthusiast, I actively contribute code to projects such as [katacontainers/katacontainers](https://github.com/kata-containers/kata-containers) and [apache/dubbo-go](https://github.com/apache/dubbo-go).
-Posts about development and other topics (with the vast majority in Chinese🇨🇳) will be updated on my blog, leaving a comment is always appreciated.
-Here are my latest posts, I hope you'll enjoy it:
+As a developer and open-source enthusiast, I am actively hacking on [katacontainers/katacontainers](https://github.com/kata-containers/kata-containers) and [apache/dubbo-go](https://github.com/apache/dubbo-go).
+Posts about development and other topics (with the vast majority in Chinese🇨🇳) are updated on my blog.
+Leaving a comment is always appreciated.
+Here are my latest posts, hope you can enjoy it:

 <!-- BLOG-POST-LIST:START -->
 - [2023 年终总结：一半学生，一半员工](https://nxw.name/2024/2023-review)